 In the 1980's Grace Bros were keen to open a store in the St George area.
 Southside Plaza at Rockdale (redeveloped into Rockdale Plaza) was touted as a possible site with the centre keen to expand.

-And Westfield were keen to expand their Hurstville centre which had opened in 1978 with 120 shops anchored by Waltons, Coles & Nock & Kirbys.
+Westfield was keen to expand their Hurstville centre which had opened in 1978 with 120 shops anchored by Waltons, Coles & Nock & Kirbys.
 Under the expansion, the number of retailers would double to about 240, the current number of retailers trading today.

 Grace Bros ended up going to Hurstville to join the expanded centre, along with fellow Coles-Myer discount department store - Kmart.
 The expansion was approved by Hurstville Council in late 1987.